stefanoscolapasta/Hermite-Cubic-Spline-Curve-Editor/README.md

 ### Prerequisites

-You'll need to have GLM and NupenGL installed.
+You'll need to have OpenGL installed.

 <!-- USAGE EXAMPLES -->